Anxau

-The Anxau people (sometimes spelled "Xauno" and "Xana") were a hunter-gatherer tribe of the Coahuiltecan.
-The Anxau inhabited the area south of San Antonio, largely near the Medina River between present-day Medina and Bexar counties.
+The Anxau people (sometimes spelled "Xauno" and "Xana") were a hunter-gatherer tribe of Coahuiltecan people.
+They lived south of present-day San Antonio, Texas, mostly near the Medina River between present-day Medina and Bexar counties.

 The Anxau are believed to have been affiliated with the Pastia people.

 History

+17th century

 In 1690, early Spanish explorers and missionaries (including Damián Massanet) encountered a number of ethnically distinct bands of aboriginal peoples near the Medina River who spoke a common Coahuiltecan dialect.
 These tribes also shared similar societal values and traditions.
 This group included the Anxau, Pampopa, Pastia, Payaya, and others.

+18th century

-The Anxau people were largely extinct by the eighteenth century.
+The Anxau people were extinct by the 18th century.

 Legacy

 The tribe was cited in an archaeological survey of the land of Lackland Air Force Base.

-In 2010, a sculpture was unveiled at the Texas State Capitol which included the Anxau among a list of extinct tribes.
+In 2010, a sculpture unveiled at the Texas State Capitol included the Anxau among a list of extinct tribes.